phantomics/specops/README.md

 The `(interpret)` macro is the main tool for disassembly in SpecOps.
 Given a vector of encoded instructions, it will convert them to code in the same format in which it's input.
 Note that said vectors need to be of the appropriate integer types.
 If you copy and paste the text of the vector above into a Common Lisp REPL and attempt to disassemble it, it will typically be evaluated as a T-type vector rather than having the type `(unsigned-byte 16)` as System Z code should.
 This will cause disassembly to fail.

-## Mirrored Specs: Hitachi Super-H
+## Mirrored Specs: Hitachi SuperH

 RISC (Reduced Instruction Set Computer) hardware architectures are known for executing code at consistently high speeds, but this often comes at the expense of elegance in instruction design.
 Platforms like ARM and M68K can be haphazard in their organization of bit fields so as to fit all the needed information into a fixed width.
 A standout in this sector is the Super-H architecture, originally designed by Hitachi.
 This line of CPUs powered the Sega Saturn, Sega Dreamcast and a wide range of arcade game hardware along with mechanical control systems in many vehicles.
 Super-H uses mostly 16-bit instructions (with a few 32-bit extensions added in later revisions) with all fields nibble-aligned.

-The orderly encoding of Super-H instructions makes an assembler for the architecture straightforward to implement, and the output can even be easy to read in hexadecimal.
+The orderly encoding of SuperH instructions makes an assembler for the architecture straightforward to implement, and the output can even be easy to read in hexadecimal.
 It's also straightforward to write rules for disassembling Super-H instructions, and you can see both in the following code:

 ```lisp
 (specops dt (op0)